 Reflects restricted stock units that represent a right to receive one share of common stock for each restricted stock unit.
-The 300,000 restricted stock units granted to Mr. Wright vest as follows: 50% of the restricted stock units vest at the rate of one twenty-fourth (1/24) of such restricted stock units on each monthly anniversary following July 20, 2021.
-The 30,000 restricted stock units on each monthly anniversary following July 20, 2021.
-The 30,000 restricted stock units west in three equal installments upon April 6, 2021 and (3) April 6, 2023.
+The 30,000 restricted stock units granted to Mr. Cirulis on May 20, 2021 vest in three equal installments on April 6, 2022, April 6, 2023 and April 6, 2024.
 All other restricted stock units vest in three equal installments beginning on the first anniversary of the grant date.
+(3)